nuno-agostinho/psichomics/README.md

 and sample-associated data, junction quantification and gene expression data from GTEx are supported.

+### Load SRA Data

+Although only select [SRA][SRA] projects are available to be automatically downloaded, other SRA projects can be manually downloaded, aligned and loaded by the user.
+Sample-associated files from SRA are supported.

 ### Load user-provided files

 *psichomics* contains instructions on how to load user-owned files (including